gprisc0/PowerBI/Estudo comparativo de Propostas de Projetos e Simulação/README.md

 This Dashboard consists in a comparative study of the cost of several project proposals from different suppliers and different disciplines.
 The values ​​were updated by the IPCA and INCC, which are indices that represent inflation.
+In addition, the last page is a simulation of expenses with projects having as a parameter the total built area.